Multimeter vs Voltmeter: What is the Difference

 • Display: Most modern voltmeters have digital displays, which show readings in numeric form, making it easy to read and interpret the results.

-• High Input Impedance: This feature ensures that the voltmeter does not significantly affect the circuit being measured, allowing for accurate measurements.
+• High Input Impedance: This feature ensures that the voltmeter does not significantly affect the circuit being measured — particularly important when working with high-impedance circuits, signal lines, or sensitive PCB components where even minor loading can skew readings.
 Different models of voltmeters have varying input resistances, which are crucial for ensuring reliable voltage measurements.

 • Range: Voltmeters can measure a wide range of voltages, from millivolts (mV) to kilovolts (kV), depending on the model.